jtyr/ansible-ssl_cert/README.md

 # Whether to install the CA cert even if bundle is enabled
 ssl_cert_crt_always: no

+# Force to show logs even if there is a private key in the data
+ssl_cert_force_show_log: no

 # Handler name of the service using the SSL certs
 # (The handler must exist in some other role)